zoe1410/R-Project/README.md

 This repository contains a single R-based analysis notebook: `data analyze and model build.ipynb`.

-The README below is intentionally specific to the notebook's content (packages, dataset path, EDA steps, and the modeling pipeline) rather than broad project guidance.
+The README is specific to the notebook's contents (packages, dataset path, EDA results, and the modeling pipeline).

-## Notebook summary (specific)
+## Notebook summary

-- Notebook kernel: R
+- Kernel: R
-- Dataset used: `GoldUP.csv` (loaded in the notebook from `/kaggle/input/r-lab3/GoldUP.csv`).
+- Dataset: `GoldUP.csv` (original load path in the notebook: `/kaggle/input/r-lab3/GoldUP.csv`).
-- Main tasks performed in the notebook:
+- Main steps executed in the notebook:
-	- Data load & preprocessing (Date parsing with lubridate, scaling numeric features).
+	- Data loading and preprocessing (Date parsing with lubridate; scaling numeric features).
-	- Exploratory Data Analysis: summary statistics, correlation matrix and heatmap, time-series plots for each numeric variable, boxplots, and Pearson correlation tests between features and Gold_Price.
+	- Exploratory data analysis: summary statistics, correlation matrix and heatmap, time-series plots for numeric variables, boxplots, and Pearson correlation tests against `Gold_Price`.
-	- Modeling: Random Forest regression to predict `Gold_Price` with an 80/20 train/test split.
+	- Modeling: Random Forest regression to predict `Gold_Price` using an 80/20 train/test split.

-## R packages used (explicit)
+## R packages required

-The notebook loads the following R packages (install these before running):
+Install the packages used in the notebook before running:

 ```r
 install.packages(c(